-There is a lack of evidence regarding post-qualification dental training within multiple settings in the UK and any similar post-qualification dental training pathways internationally.
-However, there is the opportunity to compare our findings with evidence of medical training pathways.
-In contrast to the mandatory DFT programme of one year in one setting, UK medical graduates must complete a two-year foundation programme across different specialties and different healthcare settings with a number of supervisors in order to develop their clinical and professional skills.12 Through research of medical students training within different clinical settings, we know that the quality of supervision and diversity of patient mix influences the training experience, self-confidence and self-reported competence of trainees.13,14 This mirrors what we have identified through our research; patient base, supervisor support and supervisor skill impacting training experience and therefore there is a justification for multiple supervisors in different clinical settings.
+There is a lack of evidence regarding post-qualification dental training within multiple settings in the UK and internationally.
+However, we can compare our findings with evidence of medical training pathways.
+UK medical graduates complete a two-year foundation programme across different specialties and different healthcare settings with a number of supervisors in order to develop their clinical and professional skills.12 Research of medical students training within different clinical settings found that the quality of supervision and diversity of patient mix influences training experience, self-confidence and self-reported competence of trainees.13,14 This mirrors what we have identified through our research; patient base, supervisor support and supervisor skill impacts training experience and therefore there is a justification for multiple supervisors in different clinical settings.

-Participants within this study identified that by gaining a broad base of experience by training within a variety of clinical settings and dental specialties, trainees have the opportunity to develop a broad skill set over two years including transferrable skills which they can utilise within a primary dental care setting in their future career.
-From a medical viewpoint, the need for more doctors with generalist skills has been advocated and the importance of broad-based training in early post-qualification years highlighted, particularly in order to address the increasing complex health needs of an aging population.15-19 Broad-based medical training programmes have been developed to a varying degree across the UK and are reported to be popular with trainees who have not made a career choice.16 In 2013, the Academy of Medical Royal Colleges introduced the 2-year post-foundation Broad-Based Training (BBT) programme where trainees undertook six-month rotations in four specialties with the aim to develop practitioners adept at managing complex patient presentations and providing patient focused care with greater integration and understanding across the specialties involved.17 Bullock et al17 evaluated the BBT programme and interestingly, the results of this study identified very similar findings to that of our findings of trainees completing an LDFT training pathway.
-These included the advantages of understanding how specialities complement each other, ability to apply learning across specialties, trainee adding skills to the team and greater awareness of holistic patient care and the patient journey.17 Identity and integration within the team was an issue for some LDFT trainees and it was identified that some BBT trainees felt like ‘an outsider’ and ‘struggled to fit in’.17 Bullock et al17 identified that a broader base of training develops practitioners who are capable of patient-centred care across specialty boundaries.
-However, despite positive reviews, recruitment for broad-based medical training programmes has since ceased in England and Wales.17, 20 Similarly, despite the introduction of LDFT programmes in 1996, LDFT is now only available in two regions of the UK with areas such as Wales ceasing their LDFT programme recently.
+Within this study, we identified that by training within a variety of clinical settings and dental specialties, trainees have the opportunity to develop a broad base of transferrable skills which they can utilise within a primary dental care setting in their future career.
+The need for more doctors with generalist skills has been advocated and the importance of broad-based training in early post-qualification years highlighted, particularly in order to address the increasing complex health needs of an aging population.15-19 Broad-based medical training programmes have been developed to a varying degree across the UK and are popular with trainees who have not made a career choice.16 In 2013, the Academy of Medical Royal Colleges introduced the 2-year post-foundation Broad-Based Training (BBT) programme where trainees undertook six-month rotations in four specialties to develop practitioners adept at managing complex patient presentations and providing patient focused care with greater integration and understanding across the specialties involved.17 Bullock et al17 evaluated the BBT programme and the results identified similar findings to that of trainees completing an LDFT training pathway; understanding how specialities complement each other, ability to apply learning across specialties, trainee adding skills to the team and greater awareness of holistic patient care and the patient journey.17 Identity and integration within the team was an issue for some LDFT trainees and it was identified that some BBT trainees felt like ‘an outsider’ and ‘struggled to fit in’.17 Despite positive reviews, recruitment for broad-based medical training programmes has since ceased in England and Wales.17, 20 Similarly, despite the introduction of LDFT programmes in 1996, LDFT is now only available in two regions of the UK.
 Bullock et al17 suggest that this generalist approach to training was perhaps ahead of its time.

 ‘Team’ – does this have a major influence on post-qualification dental training?